| |

 Get out your measuring glass, glassware, and cut a few thin lemon slices, and set aside some mint leaves or whatever you’ll use for garnish.

-After measuring out each ingredient, pour it to the glassware.
+After measuring out each ingredient, pour it into the glassware.

 Step one